auth0/docs/articles/applications/index.md

 * **Confidential versus public**: According to the [OAuth 2.0 spec](https://tools.ietf.org/html/rfc6749#section-2.1), applications can be classified as either public or confidential depending on whether or not the application is able to hold credentials securely.
 Confidential applications can hold credentials securely, while public applications cannot.
 For more info, see [Application Types: Confidential vs. Public](/applications/concepts/app-types-confidential-public).

 * **First-party versus third-party**: First-party and third-party refer to the ownership of the application.
 First-party applications are those controlled by the same organization or person who owns the Auth0 domain.
 Third-party applications enable external parties or partners to securely access protected resources behind your API.
-For more info, see [Application Types: First-party vs. Third-party](/applications/concepts/app-types-first-third-party).
+See [Enable Third-Party Applications](/applications/guides/enable-third-party-apps) for details.

 ## Keep reading